codeacula/codeacula/README.md

-Reach me via email, codeacula@codeacula.com, or on Twitter, @codeacula.
+Reach me via email, codeacula@codeacula.com, on Twitter or Discord, @codeacula.

 <!---
 codeacula/codeacula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.